Home

 vulnerable to extinction and which habitats are

 suitable refugia for them.
-In recent
+In

-the impacts of predators based on their functional
+forecasting the impacts of predators based on

-responses (e.g. Iacarella et al.
+(e.g. Iacarella

-2018; Dickey et
+et al. 2018; Dickey

-al. 2020; Grimm
+et al. 2020; Grimm

 et al. 2020).